diaconesq/RecurringDates/README.md

     //persist it e.g. in a database; come back later and retrieve it:
     IRule deserializedRule = new RuleSerializer().Deserialize(serializedString);

 There are also helper methods for serializing your own custom rules.
-You just need to specify the assemblieswhere the rules live, or the actual types of the custom rules.
+You just need to specify the assemblies where the rules live, or the actual types of the custom rules.

 The rules work at day/week/month level.
 There is (currently) no support for rule-based time-of-day (like "every three hours").